AmirHoseinOmidi/ssd_mobilenet_v2/README.md

 Pretrained Model: The pretrained model used in this project was obtained from the TensorFlow Object Detection Model Zoo.

+## 🧪 Profiling

+This project includes performance profiling using Python's built-in `cProfile` and `pstats` modules.

+Profiling helps analyze the program’s performance by:
+- Measuring how much time is spent in each function
+- Identifying slow or resource-heavy parts of the code
+- Printing a summary of the top 30 most time-consuming function calls (sorted by cumulative time)

+You don’t need to install anything extra — both `cProfile` and `pstats` are included in the Python standard library.

 🎥 Demo Video:

 Watch it in action: https://youtu.be/bPFM69b0MGg